-A private candidate is someone who pursues a course of study independently, but takes an examination or assessment at an approved examination centre.
+A private candidate is someone who takes an examination or assessment at an approved examination centre but studies independently.

-They may be a part-time student, someone taking a distance learning course or someone being tutored privately.
+They may be, for example, a part-time student, someone taking a distance learning course or someone being tutored privately.

 You can find details of fees in the OCR fees list.
 These fees should be treated as an indication only.
 Although your centre will charge you the relevant fees for the cost of the assessments you are taking, they may also charge an administrative fee.
 These vary from centre to centre, so you will need to clarify this with the exams officer at your centre.